zitadel/zitadel/docs/docs/concepts/features/actions.md

 * an execution timeout in seconds,
 * a switch that defines if its corresponding flow should fail if the action fails.

-Within the JavaScript code, you can read and manipulate state.
+Within the JavaScript code, you can read and manipulate the state.

 ## Further reading